CMU-IDS-2022/assignment-2-team-s-n/writeup.md

 ## Project Goals

-TODO: **Goal 1: To analyze the crime rate in Chicago from 2018 to 2020** Describe the question that you are enabling a user to answer.
+**Goal: To analyze the crime rate in Chicago from 2018 to 2020** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.

 **Question - Can we find specific locations which were popular between 2018 and 2020 where people were attacked the most?
 This data can be used to avoid future incidents to take place.**